Rose care tips

 The rose is the queen of flowers; luxurious and romantic.
 This flower of love is available in a large number of cultivars, colours and shapes.
 Of course you want to enjoy your beautiful roses as long as possible, which is why we've put together a list of rose care tips for both florists and consumers.

 A common problem with roses is “bent-neck”.
 The stem right under the bud is not strong enough to carry the weight of the growing flower, causing it to bend.
 A good post-harvest treatment such as Chrysal RVB Clear, used by exporters and wholesalers prevents this problem.
-This will improve water uptake and flower development and reduce early aging and bent-neck.
+This will improve water uptake and flower development and reduce early ageing and bent-neck.

 The stage at which the flowers are cut is also crucial for roses.
 If you cut flowers prematurely they are more susceptible to bent-neck, while roses that are cut too late have an increased risk of damage.